shaikhmaaz04/car-damage-detection/README.md

 ## 🚀 Features

 * **Transfer Learning:**
   Uses a pre-trained **ResNet-50** model, fine-tuning only the classification head for fast and accurate training.
+The model achieved around 80% accuracy.

 * **Decoupled Architecture:**
   Prediction logic lives in `model_helper.py` and is shared across the FastAPI backend and Streamlit frontend.